ingun37/answers-db/books/Understanding Analysis/2. Sequences and Series/2.6 The Cauchy Criterion/2.6.3/(b)/a.md

 \end{aligned}
 ```

-The last equation can yield to any real number.
+The last equation can be any real number.